-Millions of people have added their names to the NHS Organ Donor Register through schemes run by our campaign partners.
+Millions of people have added their names to the NHS Organ Donor Register as a result of activity from partnerships and campaigns.

 Our very first partner - the Driver and Vehicle Licensing Agency (DVLA) - is also our biggest and most active, resulting in over half a million registrations to the ODR every year.

-Key to the success of the register was the decision to enable people to add their name through a tick box on the DVLA driving licence application form.
-The scheme has been used by more than 6 million people to make their wishes known.
+Key to the success of the register is that people can add their name to the ODR through a tick box on the DVLA driving licence application form.
+Since 1993 the scheme has been used by almost 10 million people to make their wishes known.

-The Driver and Vehicle Licensing Agency Northern Ireland (DVLA NI) has had a tick box on the driving licence application form since 1995, which has supplied a steady source of registrations.
+Since 1995, the Driver and Vehicle Licensing Northern Ireland (DVL NI) has had a tick box on the driving licence paper application form and supplies a steady source of registrations.

-Boots the Chemists provide a unique opportunity on the high street for people to join the NHS Organ Donor Register.
+High street retailer Boots provide a unique opportunity on the high street for people to join the NHS Organ Donor Register.
 Anyone applying for a Boots Advantage Card can also join the register by ticking a box on the application form.
-Since the scheme started in 2000 nearly 1.5 million people have applied to join the register through the scheme.
+Since the scheme started in 2000 nearly 1.4 million people have applied to join the register through the scheme.